 - Second storey additions

 Meanwhile, if you’re a search engine marketing agency, you could have these topics:

 - Display ads

 Limit your list to around five topics, and keep it high level.
 Topics aren’t keywords.
 They’re the pillars you’re using for the next step.

 3. Find niche keywords

 When most people start with keyword research, they use a keyword suggestion tool.
 They pick the keywords that are the most popular, thinking it will give them the traffic they need.

 In short, they see a ton of different keywords and build their content around them, hoping that will work.

 Because when you try to target everything, you end up targeting nothing.

-While it’s a good idea to include high-volume, relevant and popular keywords, these shouldn’t form the bulk of your keyword research.
+While it’s a good idea to include new high search volume, relevant and popular keywords, these shouldn’t form the bulk of your keyword research.
 Instead, focus on finding niche keywords that work for your business.